Global well-posedness of the 4-d energy-critical stochastic nonlinear Schr\"{o}dinger equations with non-vanishing boundary condition: Preliminaries

-Note that the above definition is independent of the choice of the orthornormal basis.
-The next lemma tells us that $\Psi$ is a continuous in time and satisfies a so-called ``Strichartz estimate".
-The result appeared first implicitly in de Bouard-Debussche \cite{BD}, though we borrowed the precise statement from \cite{OPW} where the reader can find a detailed proof.
+Note that the above definition is independent of the choice of the orthonormal basis.
+The next lemma tells us that $\Psi$ is continuous in time and satisfies a so-called ``Strichartz estimate".
+The result appeared implicitly in de Bouard-Debussche \cite{BD}, though we borrowed the precise statement from \cite{OPW} where the reader can find a detailed proof for~(i) in \cite{DZ} and~\cite{BD, OPW} for (ii).
 We remark that this lemma holds for any spatial dimension $d\ge 1$.